 - On house arrest.

-- On bond awaiting a court date, excluding misdemeanor traffic cases.
+- On bond, has an open criminal case, excluding misdemeanor traffic cases.

 - The applicant was discharged from CCDOC, Illinois Department of Corrections (IDOC) or any other verified correctional facility within the last 60 days.